Paltoudara/_SINGLE_LINKED_LIST_/README.md

 33) back,gives the last element of the list

-34) begin,end is for the iterator API (see implementation for more details of how this works) but begin is the start of the list,and end is the end of the list
+34) begin,end,cbegin,cend is for the iterator API (see implementation for more details of how this works) but begin,cbegin is the start of the list,and end,cend is the end of the list

 # 📝NOTE THAT:
 TO SEE HOW THE ITERATOR API WORKS AND THE LIST NODE API, GO TO SEE THE IMPLEMENTATION FOR MORE DETAILS